bemosior/PHPasswordPusher/README.md

     DirectoryIndex pw.php
 </Directory>

-### Change "/your/installation/dir" to fit your installation:
+### Change "/your/installation/dir/" to fit your installation:
 <Directory /your/installation/dir/pwpusher_private/>
     AllowOverride None
     Order deny,allow
     Deny from all
 </Directory>
 ```
+6. Test your installation by navigating to http(s)://yourwebserver/youralias/
+7. Celebrate victory.

 ## Other Projects Utilized
 * PasswordPusher: https://github.com/pglombardo/PasswordPusher